Elisabeth Bardwell

-Elisabeth Miller Bardwell (December 4, 1831, in Colrain, Massachusetts – May 27, 1899, in Greenfield, Massachusetts) was an American astronomer whose main area of study was meteor showers.
+Elisabeth Miller Bardwell (December 4, 1831 – May 27, 1899) was an American astronomer whose main area of study was meteor showers.
 She graduated from Mount Holyoke College in 1866, and continued on at the college as an instructor until her death.
 During those 33 years, she taught a mixture of algebra, trigonometry, physics, and astronomy for the first twenty years, and eventually only astronomy after 1886.
 She also oversaw the development of the observatory at the college which included invited visits to the Washington, Princeton, Lick, Berlin, and Potsdam observatories.
 In November, 1891 she was elected a member of the Astronomical Society of the Pacific; in March 1895, of the British Astronomical Association, and in 1898, of the American Association for the Advancement of Science.
 She was a contributor to Astronomy, Astro-Physics, and Popular Astronomy.

 Early life

-Elisabeth Miller Bardwell was born in Franklin County, Massachusetts on December 4, 1831 to Amos and Minerva (Miller) Bardwell.
+Elisabeth Miller Bardwell was born in Colrain, Franklin County, Massachusetts, to Amos and Minerva (Miller) Bardwell.
 As a child, Elisabeth spent lots of time outside and developed an extroverted personality that led to a fearless and risk-taking demeanor.
 Often she could be found taking books with her when she played outside, as she was known to learn from the environment around her.
 Bardwell also showed early signs of being a scholar, finishing Adams' New Arithmetic at age twelve.
 Initially, she attended the Academy at Shelburne Falls, learning Latin and various other subjects in order to prepare her for teaching at a higher level in the future.
 She began teaching at age 18 at district schools in her hometown until she decided to leave teaching to pursue further studies.